OfficeDev/office-scripts-docs/docs/testing/platform-limits.md

 ### Excel

-Excel for the web has the following limitations when making calls to the workbook through a script.
+Excel on the web has the following limitations when making calls to the workbook through a script.

 - Requests and responses are limited to **5MB**.
 - A range is limited to **five million cells**.